 Your investment property was meant to earn you a valuable return, and you have decided to rent it out to tenants for a long-term investment strategy.
 You’ve put a lot of time and money into your property, and if you’re ready to become a landlord, then finding the right tenant is the next step.

 When it comes to finding a quality tenant, it’s important to market your property to the right audience.
 Do you know where you should post your rental property to get the best results?
-Check this guide and get the most out of listing your rental house online.
-If you need tips to post your property for sale online, we have a guide for that as well.
+Check this guide and get the most out of listing a home for rent online.

-Your rental listing with Trulia can have unlimited photos, list your contact information and other critical points for potential tenants to easily access.
+When listing a home for rent with Trulia, you can use unlimited photos as well as list your contact information and other critical points for potential tenants to easily access.
 Trulia also provides reporting on your listing so that you can view your listing’s views, clicks, and leads.

 Then, after you’ve placed a tenant in your rental, you can allow them to pay their rent online.
 By accessing Rentmatic, these payments are sent straight to your bank account and you don’t have to worry about any more hassle with money orders.